kothiga/kothiga.github.io/_projects/2018_Audio_Attention.md

 ### Description

-iCub Audio Attention is a research project I worked on during my undergraduate degree.
-I helped to developed this project with the Cognitive Robotics Lab at the [University of Lethbridge](https://www.ulethbridge.ca/), led by [Dr. Matthew Tata](https://www.ulethbridge.ca/artsci/neuroscience/dr-matthew-tata).
+iCub Audio Attention is a research project I worked on during my Undergraduate degree.
+I helped to develop this project with the Cognitive Robotics Lab at the [University of Lethbridge](https://www.ulethbridge.ca/), led by [Prof. Matthew Tata](https://www.ulethbridge.ca/artsci/neuroscience/dr-matthew-tata).

 The project aims to develop signal processing algorithms and audio capture tools for auditory perception for the iCub humanoid robot.

 I have received funding for this project from NSERC (USRA), Mitacs (Globalink), and the University of Lethbridge (Chinook).
 During the Fall 2018 semester, I was a visiting researcher at the Italian Institute of Technology in Genoa, Italy, to further develop the pipeline and ensure it works well on the iCub robot.

 The project is open-source and can be found [here<i class="fab fa-fw fa-github"></i>](https://github.com/TataLab/iCubAudioAttention).